 In passing, about the same time, there was much news from England about the plausibility of an immigrant to Australia from England who was a butcher making a living in Wagga Wagga by the name of Arthur Norton: he claimed to be a baronet, but in the law courts back in London lost out and ended up – after the most lengthy lawsuit in its history – having to serve a long prison sentence.

 – Butcher or Baronet?

-You number over 70,000 since January 2015 three years ago, when I first began to put “some of my thoughts, written down” and posted them in the blogosphere.
+You number over 70,000 in just over 3 years ago back in February 2015, when I first began to put “some of my thoughts, written down” and posted them in the blogosphere.
 Since that time, many of you have urged me to seek support of my site and my writings by way of donations.